ababaian/VIRUSxDISCVRY/tools/MEME.md

 ## Output

-MEME generates several types of output files, including sequence logos, position weight matrices (PWMs), motif alignments, motif site locations, and statistical values such as E-values.
-Results are provided in HTML (interactive), text, and MEME motif formats, making them compatible with TOMTOM, FIMO, MAST, and other downstream tools.
+MEME produces sequence logos, E-values, detailed motif statistics (accessible through the “More” panel), and a table of motif locations showing where each site appears in your sequences.
+It also reports the full input settings used in the run to ensure reproducibility.

 ---